 Stock, Series A Preferred Stock, Series B Preferred Stock, Series B-1 Preferred Stock and Series D Preferred Stock, to elect one director of the Corporation (the "Series C Director"), which director shall be elected by the vote or written consent of the holders of at least sixty percent (60%) in voting power of the outstanding Series C Preferred Stock voting as a separate class.
-At all times during which shares of Series D Preferred Stock remain outstanding, the holders of the outstanding shares of Series D Preferred Stock shall have the exclusive right, separately from the Common Stock, Series A Preferred Stock, Series B Preferred Stock, Series B-1 Preferred Stock and Series C Preferred Stock, to elect two directors of the Corporation (the "Series D Directors" and, together with the Seed Director, the Series A Director and the Series C Director, the "Preferred Directors"), which directors shall each be elected by the vote or written consent of the holders of at least sixty percent (60%) in voting power of the outstanding Series D Preferred Stock voting as a separate class.
-If any Preferred Director shall cease to serve as a director for any reason, then a director to hold office for the unexpired term of such directorship may be elected by the holders of the Seed Preferred Stock in the case of the Seed Director, by the holders of the Series A Preferred Stock in the case of the Series A Director, by the holders of the Series C Preferred Stock in the case of the Series C Director and by the holders of the Series D Preferred Stock in the case of the Series D Directors.
-A Preferred Director may be removed, with or without cause, and a replacement Preferred Director may be elected in his or her stead, at any time by the affirmative vote at a meeting of stockholders called for the purpose, or by written consent, of the holders of a majority of the then-outstanding shares of Seed Preferred Stock in the case of the Seed Director, by the holders of at least sixty percent (60%) in voting power of the then outstanding shares of Series A Preferred Stock in the case of the Series A Director, by the holders of at least sixty percent (60%) in voting power of the then outstanding shares of Series C Preferred Stock in the case of the Series C Director and by the holders of at least sixty percent (60%) in voting power of the then outstanding shares of Series D Preferred Stock in the case of the Series D Directors.
+At all times during which shares of Series D Preferred Stock remain outstanding, the holders of the outstanding shares of Series D Preferred Stock and Series C Preferred Stock shall have the exclusive right, separately from the Common Stock, Series A Preferred Stock, Series B Preferred Stock, to elect two directors of the Corporation (the "Series D Directors" and, together with the Seed Director, the Series A Director and the Series C Director, the "Preferred Directors"), which directors shall each be elected by the vote or written consent of the holders of at least sixty percent (60%) in voting power of the outstanding Series D Preferred Stock voting as a separate class.
+If any Preferred Director shall cease to serve as a director for any reason, then a director to hold office for the unexpired term of such directors in may be elected by the holders of the Series C Preferred Stock in the case of the Series C Director and by the holders of the Series D Preferred Stock in the case of the Series C Director and by the holders of the Series D Preferred Stock in the case of the Series C Director and by the holders of a majority of the then-outstanding shares of Seed Preferred Stock in the case of the Series A Preferred Director, by the holders of a majority of the then-outstanding shares of Series C Preferred Stock in the case of the Series A Director, by the holders of an anjority of the then-outstanding shares of Series A Preferred Stock in the case of the Series A Director, by the holders of at least sixty percent (60%) in voting power of the then outstanding shares of Series C Preferred Stock in the case of the Series A Director, by the